-Bruce Rollinson returns for his 30th year as Head Coach of the Monarchs.
-In 29 seasons he has compiled an overall record of 287-83-2 and his teams have been to the CIF Finals seven times, winning six CIF Championships, two State Titles, and capturing the National Championship in 1994, 1996 and 2017.
-In 1998 the Monarchs finished second in the USA Today rankings.
-The tradition continues this year under the theme “Red Commitment.”
+Bruce Rollinson returns for his 31st year as Head Coach of the Monarchs.
+In 30 seasons he has compiled an overall record of 300-85-2 and his teams have been to the CIF Finals thirteen times, winning seven CIF Championships, three State Titles, and capturing the National Championship in 1994 and 1996, 2017, and 2018.
+The tradition continues this year under the theme “Red Focus.”

 Coach Rollinson is proud of his accomplishments as a high school player, especially being part of the great “Dick Coury Era” of Mater Dei football.
 He was on the Coury-coached Monarch team that won the CIF 4-A Championship in 1965, and in 1966 he played in what was then billed as “the game of the decade” against Anaheim High School before 38,000 at Anaheim Stadium.
 In high school, Coach Rollinson was also a sprint champion, recording a 100-yard time of 9.6.
 He went on to play defensive back and wide receiver for John McKay at USC and played in many great USC games, including the 1970 Rose Bowl.

 Before coaching at Mater Dei, Rollinson was offensive coordinator at Salesian High School.
 He spent the next seven years as an assistant coach at Mater Dei, six of those as offensive coordinator.
 Rollinson also served as the Rancho Santiago College offensive coordinator and coached the offensive backs.

 This is Coach Rollinson’s 44th year as a Mater Dei faculty member.
 He has a Bachelor’s degree in Business Administration from USC and a Masters in Education from Azusa Pacific University.

 Coach Rollinson’s motto is “You create the effort, God controls the outcome.”
 He demands top effort from his players, his coaches and himself.